AdyGCode/SaaS-BED-Notes/Session-04/S04-GitHub-Project-Management.md

 ## GitHub Issues with Tasks

-A really good idea is to break down the big issues into a checklist of sub-tasks.
+A good idea is to break down the big issues into a checklist of sub-tasks.

 The best bit about this is that you may then convert them into individual GitHub issues.
 The following article describes how to do this.